-The move is the most contentious part of the EU-IMF reform package.
+Sunday’s move is the most contentious part of a reform package demanded by the two institutions.

-Without the release of the latest $14bn bailout payment, Greece could run out of money to pay state wage bills within weeks.
+Without the release of a $14bn tranche of an EU bailout, massively indebted Greece could run out of money to pay state wage bills within weeks.

 European officials are scrambling to avert the crisis amid calls for Greece to abandon the euro.

 A senior member of the ruling coalition in Germany, Europe’s paymaster, said it may be necessary for Greece to get out of the eurozone, a prospect European governments officially reject as beyond consideration.